 The air temperature in Budapest, even in early December, typically does not exceed up to +4-6 ° C during daytime hours.
 Closer to night, the thermometers recede to zero.
 There are also periods of temperature increases up to +8-10 ° C… sometimes.

-However, in December 2021, Budapest only once observed warming up to +12-13 °C. Right on the eve of the New Year!
+However, in December 2022, Budapest only once observed warming up to +12-13 °C. Right on the Eve of the New Year!

-Usually, the air temperature ranges from +2-4 °C. Which on the one hand seems to shorten the duration of seeing main Budapest attractions.
-But on the other hand, helps to maintain tone with the help of hot sausages and large mugs of hot mulled wine.
+Usually, the air temperature ranges from +2-4 °C. Which on the one hand seems to shorten the duration of seeing the main Budapest attractions.
+But on the other hand, helps to maintain tone with the hot sausages and large mugs of hot mulled wine.

 Both the first and the second in Budapest on Christmas Eve are offered in abundance – fairs are open in almost every city square.
 The main one traditionally lives on Vorosmarty Square!